Exploring the Peloponnese & Delphi

 Delphoi and Olympia –

-Legend has it that Zeus released two eagles from opposite ends of the earth and they met at Delphoi, which determined the center of the earth.
+The legend is that Zeus released two eagles from opposite ends of the earth and they met at Delphoi (the “o” is not pronounced), which determined the center of the earth.
 Greeks refer to it as Omphalos, the “navel of the earth”.
-Itis stunningly located on the slopes of Mt.
-Parnassus, with a fabulous view down valleys eastward toward the sea.
-Pilgrims, who came to these slopes for celebrations, devotional sacrifices and athletic games, would arrive by boat and trudge the valleys upward past the Temple of Athena Pronaia, then further to the site that housed the Temple of Apollo and the stadium for Pan-Hellenic Games.
-Today, this is still a location of jaw-dropping wonder; in the past it must have been magical.
+It is stunningly located on the slopes of Mt.
+Parnassus, with a dramatic view down steep valleys, eastward toward the sea.
+Pilgrims, arriving by boat for celebrations, devotional sacrifices and athletic games, would trudge up the valleys, past the Temple of Athena Pronaia, then further to the Temple of Apollo and the stadium for Pan-Hellenic Games.
+Today, this is still a location of jaw-dropping wonder; in the past it must have been magical, validating the majesty of the moment.

-Apollo, Zeus’ son, was the god of the Sun and light, prophecy, philosophy, truth, logic, inspiration, music, poetry, the arts, purification, medicine, healing, plague, archery, and masculine beauty.
-The temple that bears his name was huge, as was his status in the pantheon of gods.
+Apollo, Zeus’ son, was the god of many things: the Sun and light, prophecy, philosophy, truth, logic, inspiration, music, poetry, the arts, purification, medicine, healing, plague, archery, and masculine beauty.
+The temple that bears his name was once huge, as was his status in the pantheon of gods.

-Dephoi is also the sight of the great Oracle of Delphoi, The Oracle of Delphoi, located on the slopes of Mount Parnassus, was Ancient Greece’s most powerful spiritual and political authority.
-For over a thousand years, priestesses known as the Pythia delivered Apollo’s prophecies to kings, generals, and citizens, heavily influencing wars, colonial ventures, and diplomacy.
+Dephoi is also the site of the famous Oracle of Delphoi, Ancient Greece’s most powerful spiritual and political authority.
+For over a thousand years, priestesses known as the Pythia translated Apollo’s prophecies to kings, generals, and citizens, heavily influencing wars, colonial ventures, and diplomacy.

 OLYMPIA

 Today we think of Olympia as the celebrated home of the quadrennial Olympic Games, but in the 8th century B.C.E.
 Olympia was place to come and honor Zeus, father of the Greek Gods.
-The Temple of Zeus was located here, famously housing the Statue of Zeus that was considered one of the seven wonders of the ancient world.
+Athletic contests were part of most major Greek celebrations, but the main draw here was the Temple of Zeus, famously housing the 40-foot high Statue of Zeus that was considered one of the seven wonders of the ancient world.

 Click on an image to expand and start slide show